Is atelier training Eurocentric art?

 Art is no different.

 Scientific discoveries in art have historically been and continue to be contributed by many cultures, European and otherwise, throughout the world.
+Although atelier work is often perceived to be Eurocentric art, it actually represents a collection of knowledge from all over the world.

 Edo Era Japan